Graphic reading “Talk About Family in French” beside three abstract family figures in French flag colours.

 Full disclosure: This post contains affiliate links. ?

-Allons-y!
+Allons-y !
 Let’s get started.

-Immediate family:
+Close family:

 Extended family: